ponylang/rfcs/text/0000-buffered-read-until.md

 to let the user decide if the separator is included into the result or kept in the buffer for the next read operation.
 We found that this was inconsistent with `line()`'s behaviour for a very little gain.

+- In the discussion we asked whether we should be more general and add a way to split on more than one byte.
+We didn't find a protocol that requires a multiple-bytes separator other than CRLF.
+This special case is already handled by `line()`.
+We decided that the marginal gain does not worth the extra complexity of the API and implementation.
+This feature may be the object of a new RFC if the case raises.

 # Unresolved questions

-- Should we provide a more general method that search for as string rather than a single byte ?
-  - What is the performance impact ? (we have to search across chunks of data)
-  - Can we find an example of a protocol that use two-bytes separators other than CRLF (this special case is already handled by `line()`) ?
 - The name of the method is maybe not satisfying, I think.
 Non-native English speaker here, tell us if you can think of a better name.